Counting begins once voting centres close at 6:00 pm on election day.

 A recheck of all votes is undertaken during the week after election day including absent, early and postal votes.

-Electors voting by post have until 12:00 noon on the second Friday after election day to return their postal ballot papers.
-The determination of the quota and distribution of preferences is not conducted until after the cut-off for receipt of postal ballot papers.
+Electors voting by post have until 12:00 noon on the second Friday after election day to return their ballot papers.
+The distribution of preferences is not conducted until after the cut-off for receipt of postal ballot papers.

 Distribution of preferences